kissmetrics/km-support/_posts/2014-05-14-ecommerce-js-only.md

 _kmq.push(['trackSubmit', '<<ELEMENT_ID_OR_CLASS>>', 'Newsletter']);
 {% endhighlight %}

-## Identifying
+## Identifying Your Users

-Finally, if someone provides information outside of signing up or logging in, you can identify the person manually.
-Our [trackSubmit][trackSubmit] call will do this automatically for you if you don't want to use our identify call:
+Finally, if you were not able to identify your user when they signed up with our `trackSubmit` call (example above), you can use our `identify` call and manually ID the customer:

 {% highlight js %}
 _kmq.push(['identify', '<<bob@bob.com>>']);
 {% endhighlight %}

+# Integrations

+Be sure to look at our [integration page][integration] to see if you can easily pass us in information from your other tools.
+[Mailchimp][mailchimp], [Optimizely][optimizely] and [VWO][vwo] are the most popular tools we integrate with.

+# Troubleshooting

+You will need to use our [Live Stream][testing-with-live] or your [browser’s developer tools][testing-with-browser] to make sure the events and properties are coming in correctly.
+You do not need to wait the 2 hours to see if the information is correct.
+This will speed up your implementation tremendously.

 [ecommerce-essentials]: /best-practices/ecommerce-essentials
 [js-lib]: /apis/javascript
 [js-code-block]: /apis/javascript/#setup
 [trackSubmit]: /apis/javascript/#tracking-forms---tracksubmit
+[integration]: /integrations
+[mailchimp]: /integrations/mailchimp
+[optimizely]: /integrations/optimizely
+[vwo]: /integrations/vwo
+[testing-with-live]: /getting-started/testing-km/#using-kissmetrics-live
+[testing-with-browser]: /getting-started/testing-km/#examine-network-activity